ramarao05/awsservicebroker/README.md

 Create / Gather Following information

-Create user with admin priviliges along with programatic access
+Create awssbuser user with admin priviliges along with programatic access

+Go to Services->IAM->add user-> provide user name "awssbuser" , select programatic and console access boxes" and give your pwd for console access
+Click Next
+in Set Permissions select "AdministratorAccess" and Next-Next-> Review and Finish

-login to AWS with above created user
+login to AWS with above created user and capture the below details.

 Your accountID, VPC,  Access Key and Secret Key